icfpcontest2014/icfpcontest2014.github.io/faq.markdown

     **Answer:** Only on the ticks when the ghost is scheduled to move.
 We have updated that paragraph in the spec to be less confusing.

+ 3.  **Question:** The JavaScript simulator just stops and I see an error message in the browser debug console.
+What's up?

+     **Answer:** You've managed to tickle an error case in the simulator and it's thrown an exception and then stopped.
+Report it and we'll try and fix it.

+     For example:

+         World/Simulator.hs:290:9-36: Irrefutable pattern failed for pattern Data.Maybe.Just n

+     This one appeared in the game simulator between 3am and 10am UK time because we accidentally left some debug code in the sim, sorry!